 Ribble Valley is not particularly known for business tourism and yet it has a wealth of meeting and training facilities with opportunities big and small.
 Industry consultation suggests there is a resurgence of interest in 'office away days' and similarly breakaway activities for companies seeking 'clear blue skies'; to regenerate their teams.
-Ribble Valley has first class hotel conference facilities as well as the more outward bound style opportunities and is therefore well placed to maximise the market of business tourism
+Ribble Valley has first class hotel conference facilities as well as the more outward-bound style opportunities, and is well placed to maximise this market.